Earring: History

 Ear piercing for the purpose of wearing earrings is one of the oldest known forms of body modification, with artistic and written references from cultures around the world dating back to early history.
-Gold earrings, along with other jewelry made of gold, lapis lazuli, and carnelian were found in the ancient sites in Lothal, India, and Sumerian Royal Cemetery at Ur from the Early Dynastic period.
+Gold earrings, along with other jewelry made of gold, lapis lazuli, and carnelian were found in the ancient sites in Lothal, India, and the Sumerian Royal Cemetery at Ur in Puabi’s tomb dating to the Early Dynastic Period III along with other adornments.
 Gold, silver and bronze hoop earrings were prevalent in the Minoan Civilization (2000–1600 BCE) and examples can be seen on frescoes on the Aegean island of Santorini, Greece.
 During the late Minoan and early Mycenaean periods of Bronze Age Greece hoop earrings with conical pendants were fashionable.
 Early evidence of earrings worn by men can be seen in archeological evidence from Persepolis in ancient Persia.
 The carved images of soldiers of the Persian Empire, displayed on some of the surviving walls of the palace, show them wearing an earring.

 Howard Carter writes in his description of Tutankhamun's tomb that the Pharaoh's earlobes were perforated, but no earrings were found inside the wrappings, although the tomb contained some.
 The burial mask's ears were perforated as well, but the holes were covered with golden discs.
 This implies that at the time, earrings were only worn in Egypt by children, much like in Egypt of Carter's times.